 Josie’s birthday celebrations have always been as paltry as mine.
 Neither of us like being the center of attention.
 We’ve spent far more time and effort (and money) on our children’s and their children’s birthday celebrations.
 We’ve even spent more on her relatives than ourselves.

 I learned of the Filipino mentality (in the Philippines, of course) surrounding birthdays not long after Josie and I moved to our property in Olongapo in 2006.
-[The two lots were combined into a single compound by end of the year.]
+[The two lots were combined into a single compound by the end of the year.]

 In my American culture, other people throw birthday parties for and give gifts to the person celebrating a birthday.
 In the Filipino culture.
-The person celebrating the birthday pays for everything, feeds everyone and entertains all the children with games.
+The person celebrating the birthday pays for everything, feeds everyone, and entertains all the children with games.
 It seems totally backward to me.

 Perhaps it’s a religious thing, but a child’s first and seventh birthday are very important to Filipinos.
 I have no idea about the significance of each.
 Some games played are variations of Spanish and Mexican games.
 Instead of piñatas, they use clay pots filled with candy and coins.